bondela/bondela/README.md

 ### **Mikita Makarevich**

-- [ ] Minsk, Belarus
+- 🌃 Minsk, Biełaruś
-- [ ] 4th year student of the College of Business and Law
+- 🎓 4th year student of the College of Business and Law
-- [ ] ✨ Currently learning Golang, JavaScript ✨
+- ✨ Currently learning Golang, React ✨

 <!--